|« PreviousNext »|

 Maintain current instance levels at all times

 You can configure your Auto Scaling group to maintain a minimum number (or a desired number, if specified) of running instances at all times.
 To maintain the current instance levels, Auto Scaling performs a periodic health check on running instances within an Auto Scaling group.
 And when it finds that an instance is unhealthy, it terminates that instance and launches a new one.
-For more information on configuring your Auto Scaling group to maintain the current instance levels, see Maintain a Fixed Number of Running EC2 Instances .
+For information about configuring your Auto Scaling group to maintain the current instance levels, see Maintain a Fixed Number of Running EC2 Instances .

 Scale based on a schedule